 - Information on individual pages is much more detailed.

 Better overview of crawling problems and other errors, as well as simpler re-indexing applications.

 The latest Google Search Console includes new and improved reports.

 Essential standard tool for search engine optimization

 The Google Search Console provides a comprehensive overview of the technical condition of a website.
-Whether HTML improvements, index status, or link profile – Google provides information free of charge that otherwise would have to be purchased through third-party providers.
+Whether it’s the number of clicks and impressions, index status, or link profile – Google provides information free of charge that otherwise would have to be purchased through third-party providers.
 The Search Console is one of the standard tools for search engine optimization, and is useful to both beginners and professionals.

-While Google Analytics shows how users are behaving on a website, where they click, and how long they stay there, the Google Search Console shows how the search engine itself is judging the site from a technical point of view.
-Google Search Consoles helps developers to better understand how the Google crawler indexes a page, and how the page’s position in the search results comes about.
+While Google Analytics shows how users are behaving on a website, what they click on, and how much time they spend on which areas of the website, the Google Search Console shows how the search engine itself is judging the site from a technical point of view.
+Google Search Console helps developers better understand how the Google crawler indexes a page, and how the page’s position in the search results comes about.

-The GSC is not only a good start for data analysis and website optimization – it also represents an important channel of communication between web developers and Google.
+The GSC provides not only a good start for data analysis and website optimization – it also represents an important channel of communication between web developers and Google.